andkrawiec/Scalp/README.md

         enlargeMargin = 30 // General margin for cropped elements, used with enlargeLeft, Top, Right, Bottom for temporary CSS styles
     ),
     metadata = MetadataConfig(
-        drawMetadata = false, // Determines if metadata should be visible on the generated image, used mainly for development and debugging baseOffset = 11, // Specifies the anchor offset, used for positioning the anchor as AnchorPosition.INSIDE or AnchorPosition.OUTSIDE borderColor = Color.RED, // Border color for metadata elements, active only when drawMetadata is true borderWidth = 3, // Border width for metadata elements, active only when drawMetadata is true
+        baseOffset = 11, // Specifies the anchor offset, used for positioning the anchor as AnchorPosition.INSIDE or AnchorPosition.OUTSIDE borderColor = Color.RED, // Border color for metadata elements, active only when drawMetadata is true borderWidth = 3, // Border width for metadata elements, active only when drawMetadata is true